TAP-GGC/makeysrace/README.md

 **Goals**

 - Teach 'if-statements' and 'while loops'

 **Results**

 - We presented to 72 students during the online workshop.
 - 90% of our participant were not IT majors.
-	- Only 10 % of Our participant were IT Majors.
+- Only 10% of Our participant were IT Majors.
 - Our participants ages ranged from 18 years to 58 years old
-	- 8 students submitted their new game to us we were able to verify their understanding of if-else and while loops as shown by their game
+- 8 students submitted their new game to us
+- We were able to verify their understanding of if-else and while loops as shown by their game

 ## Tools